-5 Department of Sciences and Technology, University Putra Malaysia Campus Bintulu regulators have adopted many environmental regulations, including waste recycling, disposal, and environmental performance metrics.
+4 Department of Management Sciences, Abasyn University, Peshawar, Pakistan regulators have adopted many environmental regulations, including waste recycling, disposal, and environmental performance metrics.
 Because of this, businesses and their leaders have started incorporating environmentally friendly policies and procedures into their long-term plans, a trend known as "Green supply chain management" (GSCM) (Kilic & Ozdemir, 2018).
-Therefore, it is reasonable to infer that an organization's Green supply chain management oriented practices directly influence the level of green consumption among its clients (Sarkis & Zhu, 2018).
-For this reason, project based organizations are making significant changes to their supply chain operations to boost their green credibility with customers (Zang et al., 2018).
+Therefore, it is reasonable to infer that an organization's Green supply chain management oriented practises directly influence the level of green consumption among its clients (Sarkis & Zhu, 2018).
+For this reason, project based organisations are making significant changes to their supply chain operations to boost their green credibility with customers (Zang et al., 2018).
 Some empirical research (Chuang et al., 2018) reveals that businesses can significantly increase their profits by using green image and supply chain methods.
 Taylor et al. (2013) argue that for firms to have long-term success, they must integrate green image principles into their daily procedures.
 This involves creating a thorough strategic green image framework and implementing GSCM practices (Chuang et al., 2013).
 Paramita, E. L. (2018) added that companies and governments can strive to improve their green corporate image by implementing more environmentally friendly procedures.
 As a result, consumers will be more inclined to shop with that company in the future.